flame-engine/flame/doc/README.md

 You can pick and choose whichever parts you want, as they are all independent and modular.

-The engine and its ecosystem is constantly being improved by the community, so please feel free to reach out, open issues, PRs and make suggestions.
+The engine and its ecosystem are constantly being improved by the community, so please feel free to reach out, open issues and PRs as well as make suggestions.

 Give us a star if you want to help give the engine exposure and grow the community. :)